 You can technically perform tasks in this category, but it makes sense to delegate them.
 Delegating tasks will ensure you have more time to pursue activities in your first two quadrants.

 You should also monitor the tasks you have delegated.
-You can use email, Skype, or telephone to get feedback.
 It will only amount to a sheer waste of time if you don’t have a tracking system for delegated tasks.

 The last quadrant highlights your productivity killers.
-They are tasks that are not important to your goals.
-The only way to boost your productivity is to delete them.
+They are tasks that are not important to your goals and not urgent.
+The only way to boost your productivity is to eliminate them.

 Some examples are constantly checking your phone, watching movies, or playing video games.